namini94/EXPORT/Tutorials/Sci-Plex/Sciplex-tutorial.md

-# VEGA: Gene Expression Analysis Tutorial
+# EXPORT: Gene Expression Analysis Tutorial

 This tutorial explains the codebase for VEGA (Variational Encoder for Gene Activity), a deep learning framework for analyzing gene expression data with pathway annotations.
 We'll break down the code into its main components and explain each part.